Razer's external graphics dock is back: The Razer Core V2

 With the new Razer Core V2, the company is trying to solve at least one of those issues.
 The new box adds a second Thunderbolt 3 controller so that the GPU and the extra ports each have their own dedicated PCI-Express lanes, likely meaning no dropped USB connections and more consistent bandwidth for the GPU.

 Plus, Razer's Travis Furst tells us the redesigned chassis should fit practically any video card on the market.
 It's roughly half an inch taller inside now, a move Furst says was made to accommodate oversized graphics cards that don't technically meet the PCIe standard.
-Now, if your GPU is under 5.71 inches tall x 1.69 inches side x 11.81 inches long, it should fit.
+Now, if your GPU is under 5.71 inches tall by 1.69 inches wide x 11.81 inches long, it should fit.

 Furst says there's also a special new GPU release lever near the power supply, so you can quickly swap in another GPU without pinching your fingers or poking around with tools.